siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.4.25 - 21 February 2017 =
+* Fixed how widget wrapper IDs are generated.

 = 2.4.24 - 3 February 2017 =
 * Add row ID to style wrapper instead of actual row.
 * Use more specific selectors for padding CSS.